BasketballTyrants/March-Madness/README.md

 ggplot: geom smooth

-- We did a geom smoooth visual for the Regions where the x variable is free throw percentage and the y variable is a team's turnover percentage
-- This plot evaluates all teams on the same level, there is no weight assigned
-- To properly read this visual, a team wants to be farthest to the right on the x variable and closer to the bottom on the y variable
-- We used ggplot to create a scatter plot of free throw percentage vs. turnover percentage for all teams in the tournament, colored by region.
-- A linear regression line is added to the plot using the geom_smooth() function.
-- The team names are added to the plot using the geom_text() function.
-- The plot is faceted by region using the facet_wrap() function.
-- Finally, various formatting options are set using the scale_color_manual(), labs(), and theme() functions.
+We made a scatter plot with ggplot showing free throw percentage vs. turnover percentage for all tournament teams, colored by region.
+The plot includes a linear regression line and team names.
+To read the plot, teams want to be farthest right on the x-axis and closer to the bottom on the y-axis.
+The plot is faceted by region and includes various formatting options.The visual is showing a scatter plot of the relationship between the rate of turnovers committed by a team and their success rate at free throws.
+Each point on the plot represents a different team.
+The X-axis shows the turnover rate (i.e., the percentage of possessions that result in a turnover) and the Y-axis shows the success rate at free throws (i.e., the percentage of free throws made out of all attempts).
+The scatter plot allows us to visually identify any patterns or trends in the data.
+If there is a strong relationship between turnovers and free throws, we would expect to see the points cluster in a particular pattern.
+For example, if teams that commit more turnovers tend to have a lower success rate at free throws, we would expect to see the points form a downward sloping line.
+Conversely, if there is no relationship between turnovers and free throws, we would expect to see the points scattered randomly across the plot.

 ![image](https://user-images.githubusercontent.com/118494123/227807535-31a099e4-f373-429b-9fbc-5525de91b608.png)